Postgraduate Student FAQs

 Yes, there are.
 The Office of the Dean of Graduate Studies and Trinity Teaching & Learning co-host a series of workshops on best practises for effective supervision of research students.
 The workshops are targeted at research supervisors new to their role as well as more experienced supervisors who wish to share and expand their knowledge and experience.
 The goal of the programme is to prepare and support research staff in their roles as supervisors.

-Our Best Practice Guide on Supervision of Research Students outlines the key principles of best practice for supervising research students and some practical advice to enable academic staff to best meet the training and support needs of their students.
-Please visit the Supervisor Development page to find out more.
+Our Supervision of Research Students Best Practice Guide, PDF 2.2MB outlines the key principles of best practice for supervising research students and some practical advice to enable academic staff to best meet the training and support needs of their students.
+Please visit the Supervisor Development section to find out more.

-Joint supervision is permitted, if prior approval has been sought and obtained from the Dean of Graduate Studies.
-In all cases of joint supervision one individual shall be the Principal Supervisor and that person should be in the School in which the student is registered.
-The Co-Supervisor, if appointed, must be willing and qualified to assume the role of the Principal Supervisor if the latter becomes indisposed.
-If no Co-Supervisor has been appointed and a Principal Supervisor takes a temporary leave of absence or sabbatical of longer than 3 months’ duration, a temporary Acting Supervisor must be appointed by the Director of Teaching and Learning (Postgraduate).
-Adjunct and Assistant Supervisors may also be appointed to contribute additional advice and guidance of a purely academic nature, the extent and parameters of which may vary and should be negotiated with the student, the supervisor and the Thesis Committee.
+Joint supervision is permitted, if prior approval has been obtained from the Dean of Graduate Studies using the form at this link.
+In all cases of joint supervision, one individual shall be the Principal Supervisor, and that person should be in the School in which the student is registered.
+The Co-Supervisor, if appointed, must be willing and eligible to assume the role of the Principal Supervisor if the latter becomes unavailable.

 There are two main models: the co-supervision model where supervisors contribute equally, even where one signs off as the principal supervisor; and the primary/secondary supervision model where a principal supervisor has responsibility for the student and oversees the research, and the co-supervisor contributes in the specific area of their expertise.